d3dorsett/Marlin-2.x-for-ZYLTech-Gear/README.md

 # Marlin-2.x-for-ZYLTech-Gear
+configuration.h and configuration.adv for the ZYLTech Gear 3D printer.
+These can be used to overwright the default setting in Marlin v2.0.x, when creating a new Robin_nano35.bin using Microsoft Visio Code and PlatformIO

-Marlin firmware for the ZYLTech Gear 3D printer
+Robin_nano35.bin for the ZYLTech Gear 3D printer.
+Copy the file to a SD card, insert into printer and power on.

 02DEC2020 New color interface and touch screen works better